tchmiel/CarND-PID-Control-Project/results/results.md

 In this project, I successfully implemented a PID Controller in C++ to manever the vehicle around the Term 2 simulator track.

 ---
-To tune the Steering PID Controller, I manual tuning it by varying one parameter each run.
+To tune the Steering PID Controller, I manual tuned it by varying one parameter each run.
 I mainly followed the steps indentified in the Forums - https://discussions.udacity.com/t/car-veering-off/312738/11

-1. Set Ki, Kd to zero.
-Find a Kp value that works.
+1. Set Ki, Kd to zero, and find a Kp value that works.
-2. With Kp fixed, change Kd, slowly increasing Kd.
+2. With Kp fixed, change Kd and slowly increasing Kd.
-3. Tune both Kp and Kd, so no oscillations.
+3. Tune both Kp and Kd, to minimize oscillations.
 4. Tune Ki
 5. Once the steering controller is tuned, add in a second pid to control the throttle.